braedynl/CSE231-020-SS20/Project 03/README.md

 # Project 3

-Due: Monday, September 28th (9/28/2020)
+Due: Monday, September 28th (9/28/2020) at 11:59 PM EST

 Video introduction: https://www.youtube.com/watch?v=OqRQ8sJmNk8

+The submission page for all projects are on [Mimir](https://class.mimir.io/).
+You can submit an infinite amount of times before the deadline.
+The _best_ submission is graded by the TAs (i.e. the one that passes the most test-cases).
+There is a 50% grade reduction for each day that a submission is late.
+Partial credit is rewarded by the TAs for incomplete test-cases, though the amount of partial credit rewarded varies depending on what kind of mistakes were made, how close you were to matching the test-cases, etc..
+I highly recommend uploading an incomplete/blank project file at first to see the test-cases, you can extrapolate a lot more information about the project by looking at them, if the PDF was unclear in certain areas.

+Projects must adhere to the [coding standard](../CODINGSTANDARD.md).
+Some standards may not apply for the first couple of weeks.
+The standards that *do* apply will be at the bottom of the PDF, as well as some more details on the grading scheme.
+Points are rewarded by the TAs for following the coding standard.

 Projects are meant to be completed alone.
 Collaboration and/or copying code from online, (e.g. Chegg), is strictly prohibited.
 A plagiarism-checker is ran through all projects, and checks for similarities between other students in the course and many online sources.

 Contacting [your TA](../README.md#braedyn-lettinga), using [Piazza](https://piazza.com/), and attending [help room](https://web.cse.msu.edu/~cse231/Online/General/ta.consulting.SS20.html) is encouraged if you are struggling.
 Take full advantage of `print()`, [PythonTutor](http://pythontutor.com/visualize.html#mode=edit), and your code editor's debugger (taught in [Lab 02](../Lab%2002)).

-Always read through **all** of the PDF instructions _carefully **and** thoroughly_.
+Read through **all** of the instructions _carefully **and** thoroughly_.
 If you are having trouble comprehending the instructions, please don't hesitate to ask us on Piazza.

 Starter-code is given for certain projects.
 If the project's Python file is empty, that means there is no starter-code for the project.
 In the case that some starter-code is given, you will want to _add_ to what's already written.
 Lines that _are_ written are there to help.

-When submitting to [Mimir](https://class.mimir.io/), ensure that your file is properly named.
+When submitting to Mimir, ensure that your file is properly named.
 The format is "projXX.py", where "XX" is the project's corresponding number.
-A leading zero is used for single-digit project numbers, and alphabetical characters are always kept as lowercase.
-If you download the files directly from this repository, this shouldn't be much of an issue, as I have scripts that properly name them for you.
+A leading zero is used for single-digit project numbers, and alphabetical characters are always kept lowercase.
+If you download the files directly from this repository, this shouldn't be much of an issue.

 With every project, a [`strings.txt`](strings.txt) file is included so that you can match Mimir's expected output precisely.
-Capitalization and spacing *does* affect whether Mimir marks your outputs as correct, and so this file is supplied to help mitigate the potential hassle you might have to go through correcting small errors like that.
+Capitalization and spacing *does* affect whether Mimir marks your outputs as correct, and so this file is supplied to help mitigate the potential hassle you might have to go through correcting small descrepancies like that.

 If you see these two lines at the bottom of a project file: